RalphCV/Liquidation/ReadMe - Game Description.md

 Choose your own playstyle as you embark on the mystery of your career.
 Good cop or bad cop, the choice is completely up to you.

+This game is episodic, meaning it will be gradually released in episodes.
+Episode one is currently available!

 *Best Played in 1920x1080 aspect ratio